Mahishiva1234/turboply/README.md

 	using VisibilitySpec = ListSpec<"vertex", uint32_t, "visibility">;
 	VisibilitySpec visib_spec{ visibilities };

+	// Bind the reader with the following capabilities:
+    // 1.
+Order-Independent: The order of Specs passed does not need to match the file's internal structure.
+    // 2.
+Selective/Optional Reading: Only the bound attributes are processed.
+You can easily omit any Spec
+    //    (e.g., by commenting it out) to skip loading unnecessary data from the file.
+    //bind_reader(reader, f_spec, n_spec, v_spec, w_spec, visib_spec, a_spec/*, s_spec, t_spec*/);
 	bind_reader(reader, f_spec, n_spec, v_spec, w_spec, visib_spec, a_spec, s_spec, t_spec);
 }
 ```